cfengine/documentation/reference/promise-types/classes.markdown

 host's fully qualified domain name, the primary IP address and the UID that cf-agent is running under.

+This feature is useful for decentralized dynamic grouping.
 The class is chosen deterministically (not randomly) but it is not possible to say which host will end up in which class in advance.
-Only that hosts will always end up in the same class every time.
+Only that given stable input a host will always end up in the same class every time while running a given version of CFEngine.

 **Type:** `clist`